 Omniconvert is a complete conversion optimization solution that combines creativity with research and testing.
 With Omniconvert you can easily segment visitors by multiple variables, create tests and experiments, create personalized messages and conduct surveys that teach you more about customers’ expectations.

 On the internet, the decision to click on a link or to leave a page is taken within a second.
 Successful conversion optimization tackles the problem of capturing the customer’s attention at the right time.
-With Omniconvert you can seize the opportunity to re-engage users in navigation or in the buying process, by delivering content in real time, which is relevant to them and their lifestyles.
+With Omniconvert you can seize the opportunity to re-engage users in the navigation or in the buying process, by delivering content in real-time, which is relevant to them and their lifestyles.

 Omniconvert is a tool focused on creating personalized interactions with the customer and on giving a friendly and accessible aspect to the buying process.

-If you’re looking for a user-friendly software that makes the process of conversion optimization easy without requiring additional knowledge, Omniconvert is it, and can help any website reach a higher conversion rate.
+If you’re looking for user-friendly software that makes the process of conversion optimization easy without requiring additional knowledge, Omniconvert is it and can help any website reach a higher conversion rate.
 Sign up here now and give it a try!